 - Pupils who are present for 100% of the time during the Christmas term

-- Similarly, pupils who are present 100% of the time receive various certificates
+- receive a merit certificate for their efforts.
+Similarly, pupils who are present 100% of the time receive various certificates

-- We run a separate attendance competition for the best class in KS3 and KS4 every month, with the best class receiving the cup for that month.
+- We run attendance competition for the best classes every month.

 - Every month, statistics are showcased for the best classes, the pupils who have achieved 100% attendance (100% Club) for the month as well as the whole school's statistics monthly in order to maintain the pupils' interest with regards to where we are with attendance.

 Monitoring and acting on low attendance - with a graduated response depending on the level of absence